urbit/urbit.org/content/blog/stable-arvo.md

 But — in order for that scene in 2059 to actually work, these upgrade mechanisms have to be in place.
 As your ship upgrades itself, the system needs a way to ensure that each upgrade gets applied in a compatible way.
 Right now we’re careful about deploying over the air updates such that they don’t break, but that’s obviously not sustainable.

-Once this versioning scheme gets released later this year, there’s nothing technically preventing you from starting a late-2019 Urbit in 2039.
+Once this versioning scheme – our third criterion of stability – gets released later this year, there’s nothing technically preventing you from starting a late-2019 Urbit in 2039.
 We hope you’ll use it a lot in the interim — but this is an essential feature for a decentralized system that claims to upgrade itself.
 We’re really excited to get it implemented.

 These three areas of work are all due to complete later this quarter.
-This gets us something that’s much more resilient than what we’ve ever had before.
-Given a stable system, we can actually start to put some serious weight on it.
+Once they're implemented, Arvo will be fundamentally stable, and we can begin to put some serious weight on the system.